netease-youdao/BCEmbedding/README.md

 - Consistent with our ***[Reproduced Results](./Docs/EvaluationSummary/rag_eval_reproduced_summary.md)*** of [LlamaIndex Blog](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83).
 - In `WithoutReranker` setting, our `bce-embedding-base_v1` outperforms all the other embedding models.
-- With fixing the embedding model, our `bce-reranker-base_v1` achieves the best performence.
+- With fixing the embedding model, our `bce-reranker-base_v1` achieves the best performance.
 - **The combination of `bce-embedding-base_v1` and `bce-reranker-base_v1` is SOTA**.

 ## 🛠 Youdao's BCEmbedding API